Deviated Septum Repair in Southern California

 Depending on the degree of deviation in the septum, each of these symptoms can be mild or severe.
 A septoplasty can restructure the septum, creating unrestricted balanced airflow in the nose.

-The septum can be easily injured through physical contact, sports activities, falls or minor accidents.
-Unless the injury was severe, a deviated septum can remain un-diagnosed until breathing difficulties become pronounced.
-In some cases this condition is present at birth either from the stress of childbirth or prenatal injury.
+The septum can easily be injured through physical contact, sports activities, falls, or minor accidents.
+Unless the injury is severe, a deviated septum can remain un-diagnosed until breathing difficulties become pronounced.
+In some cases, this condition is present at birth either from the stress of childbirth or prenatal injury.

-The procedure may be done using local or general anesthesia depending on many different factors, one of which is your personal preference.
+The procedure may be done with local or general anesthesia depending on many factors, one of which is your personal preference.
 After a thorough consultation and examination, your doctor will listen to your needs and incorporate them into your specific treatment to achieve the best result possible.

-During your deviated septum surgery, the bone and cartilage in the nose is carefully re-positioned which can require removing some bone to make room for rearrangement.
-He will take all the time necessary to ensure your septum is completely straight so air can flow equally through both nostrils.
-Once completed, your doctor will use nasal splints to keep the septum in place while it heals.
+During your deviated septum surgery, the bone and cartilage in the nose is carefully repositioned, which can require removing some bone to make room for rearrangement.
+The surgeon will take all the time necessary to ensure your septum is completely straight so air can flow equally through both nostrils.
+Once the septum is corrected, the surgeon will use nasal splints to keep the septum in place while it heals.

-A septoplasty is usually performed within a few hours.
-Being an outpatient procedure, most patients can go home the same day.
-However, due to the use of anesthesia, a patient must arrange for a ride home as you will not be allowed to drive for the first 24 hours after the procedure.
+A septoplasty is usually performed in a few hours.
+Since it is an outpatient procedure, most patients can go home the same day.
+However, due to the use of anesthesia, you must arrange for a ride home as you will not be allowed to drive for 24 hours after the procedure.

 Septoplasty Procedure Recovery

-It is important to follow any written instructions provided by the providers at Southern California Ear, Nose, & Throat to ensure a complete and uncomplicated recovery.
+It is important to follow any written instructions provided by Southern California Ear, Nose, & Throat to ensure a complete and uncomplicated recovery.
 Following instructions carefully will ensure your unrestricted breathing results are exactly what you were hoping for.
-It is necessary to keep your head elevated using several pillows and to avoid lying flat and take only the medication that has been prescribed for you.
-Please one of our offices if you have any questions concerning medication.
+It is necessary to keep your head elevated using several pillows, to avoid lying flat, and to take only the medication that has been prescribed for you.
+Please call one of our offices if you have any questions concerning medication.